8 Limbs Of Yoga Handout

 Pranayama is the measuring, controlling, and directing of the breath.

 Withdrawal of senses from attachment to external objects.

 Focuses on meditation.
-When mind is focused on an object, the mind is changed into the shape of the object.
+When the mind is focused on an object, the mind is changed into the shape of the object.

 Samadhi means to bring together.
 In this state, the body and senses are at rest, but the faculty of mind and reason are alert.
-You need to control the feelings of Avidya (ignorance), Asmita (egoism), Raga-Dvesha (likes and dislikes), Abhinivesha (clinging to mundane life).
+You need to control the feelings of Avidya (ignorance), Asmita (egoism), Raga-Dvesha (likes and dislikes), and Abhinivesha (clinging to mundane life).